Exhibitor T&Cs

 considers and defends any IPR Claim diligently and in a way that does not bring the

-reputation of the Indemnified Party into disrepute. - Termination by you or us
+reputation of the Indemnified Party into disrepute.

 11.1 Without affecting any other right or remedy available to it, either party may terminate the Contract with immediate effect by giving written notice to the other party if: